 Scheme Water

 The City of Joondalup's administration building water meter is read twice a year.
-For

-2006 the combined water usage was 1318kL.
+For 2006 the combined water usage was 1318kL.
 The usage for 2005 was 1372kL.

 The City is in ownership of a number of other public buildings including community halls, park toilets, sport clubrooms and libraries.
-At present water usage is not recorded separately for each of these.
+At present water usage is no recorded separately for each of these.

 Issues and Options Considered:

 Not applicable.

 Legislation - Statutory Provisions:

 Not applicable.

 Risk Management Considerations:

 Not applicable.

 Financial/Budget Implications:

 Not applicable.

 Policy Implications:

 Not applicable.

 Regional Significance:

 The City's parks are enjoyed by visitors and are intrinsic for tourism development.

 Sustainability Implications:

 As water is one of our most precious resources, good management of water use can achieve improved future sustainability.

-Consultation:

-Not applicable.

-COMMENT

-Nil.

-ATTACHMENTS

-Nil

-The Sustainability Advisory Committee NOTES the report on the City's water usage.
+MOVED Cr Magyar SECONDED Ms Barter that the Sustainability Advisory Committee NOTES the Report on the City's water usage.